Welcome to the Special Event Permit Online Help Centre

 Applications requesting to extend the hours for a special event beyond permitted hours must provide a reason for the request and explain strategies that will be implemented to prevent disturbing the nearby community.Maximum Number of SEPs

-In some cases an applicant may be allowed to apply for more frequent SEPs if it is in the public interest and if SEPs are not being used in a manner that is more appropriate for a permanent liquor licence.
+In some cases an applicant may be allowed to apply for more frequent SEPs if it is in the public interest and if SEPs are not being used in a manner that is more appropriate for a permanent liquor permit.Charge More for Drinks

-BC’s liquor laws do not allow SEPs to be used for personal or commercial profit.
+BC’s liquor laws do not allow SEP’s to be used for personal or commercial profit unless the event is of municipal, provincial, national, or international significance.
 As a result, drink prices at SEP events are limited to ensure that liquor sales are used for cost recovery.
 Events with higher drink prices may request permission to sell liquor and direct proceeds to a charitable purpose.

-Wine may be sold for more than $7.00 per drink if reasons are provided and approved by the LCLB for the need to raise drink prices above the schedule maximums.
-Those requests will also be reviewed by LCLB’s licensing division.Licence fee adjustments for limited hours of liquor service.
+Wine may be sold for more than $7.00 per drink if reasons are provided and approved by the LCRB for the need to raise drink prices above the schedule maximums.
+Those requests will also be reviewed by LCRB’s licensing division.Municipal, provincial, national, or internationally significant events

 Police & Liquor Inspectors